sous-chefs/windows_ad/README.md

 windows_ad Cookbook
 =================
-This cookbook installs Active Directory Domain Services on Windows 2012 including all necessary roles and features.
+This cookbook installs Active Directory Domain Services on Windows Server 2012 including all necessary roles and features.

 Requirements
 ============